FIA Electric GT Championship: Entries

 For the first two seasons of the series, the FIA has aimed at a minimum of fourteen full-season entries divided across seven teams with two cars each.
-From 2025 onwards, this will rise to a minimum of twenty entries divided across ten teams.
-The championship will also feature a minimum of two manufacturers, rising to a minimum of four from 2025.
-The first confirmed entry, team and manufacturer has yet to be announced.
+From the third season onwards, this will rise to a minimum of twenty entries divided across ten teams.
+The championship will also feature a minimum of two manufacturers, rising to a minimum of four for the third season.
+As of April 2024, no manufacturer or entry has been announced.

 Reception by manufacturers

 Markus Flasch of BMW M said in June 2021 that the company is "very interested" in the Electric GT Championship.
 BMW's Head of Motorsport Mike Krack later stated that he considers the timeline as "very ambitious", but that the company is seriously looking at the new series.

-In August 2021 it was revealed that Bentley and RML Group had begun development on an electric test car based on the Bentley Continental GT3 and compatible with the FIA's Electric GT technical regulations.
+In August 2021, it was revealed that Bentley and RML Group had begun development on an electric test car based on the Bentley Continental GT3 and compatible with the FIA's Electric GT technical regulations.
 However, Bentley's Director of Motorsport Paul Williams stressed that no decision had been made on whether or not the company would enter the championship, adding that "If there was a fully electric endurance option that is where we would probably be."

-General Motors also expressed interest in the new championship that same month, with sports car racing program manager Laura Klauser saying she considers the Electric GT Championship "one of the more intriguing" new series the company is evaluating for the future.
+General Motors also expressed interest in the new championship in August 2021, with sports car racing program manager Laura Klauser saying she considers the Electric GT Championship "one of the more intriguing" new series the company is evaluating for the future.

 In January 2022, Subaru revealed the all-electric STI E-RA concept race car.
-The car is built to the specifications of the FIA's Electric GT technical regulations, though no announcement on a championship entry has been made.
+The car is built to the specifications of the FIA's Electric GT technical regulations, though no announcement on a championship entry was originally made.

 Head of Audi Sport customer racing Chris Reinke said in May 2022 that Audi "eventually, for sure" could enter the Electric GT Championship, after previously stating the company is keeping an eye on electric championship developments in the GT segment.